danbev/learning-knative/README.md

 concept of Channels.
 Channels handle buffering and persistence, helping ensure that events are delivered to their intended Services, even if that service is down.
-Additionally, Channels are an abstraction between our code and the underlying messaging solution.
-This means we could swap this between something like Kafka and RabbitMQ
+Additionally, Channels are an abstraction between your code and the underlying messaging solution.
+This means we could swap this between something like Kafka and RabbitMQ.

+Each channel is a custom resource.

 #### Subscriptions
 Subscriptions are the glue between Channels and Services, instructing Knative